Wildlife Habitat Incentive Program (10.914)

 Award Procedure

 NRCS may designate a wildlife habitat type or a region of special wildlife habitat concern as a priority.
-The priorities are designated by the State Conservationist based on recommendations of local work groups which are convened by the local conservation district and in consultation with the State Technical Committee.
-NRCS will give special consideration to applicants who have Wildlife Habitat Development Plans that address wildlife habitat concerns consistent with state priorities.
+The priorities are designated by the State Conservationist based on recommendations of local working groups which are convened by the local conservation district with recommendations from the State Technical Committee.
+NRCS will give special consideration to applicants who have WPOs that address wildlife habitat concerns consistent with National and state priorities.
 Applications will be ranked and selected for funding.

 Deadlines